-State Medicaid agencies increasingly are providing services to children and youth with special health care needs (CYSHCN) through Medicaid managed care (MMC) delivery systems, such as risk-based managed care, primary care case management, and prepaid health plans.
-This map and table illustrate key characteristics of states’ MMC program design for CYSHCN, including enrollment, whether states define CYSHCN in their managed care contracts, use of behavioral health services in MMC, and requirements for monitoring the quality of care provided to CYSHCN.
+State Medicaid agencies increasingly are providing services to children and youth with special health care needs (CYSHCN) through Medicaid managed care (MMC) delivery systems, including risk-based managed care, primary care case management (PCCM), and prepaid health plans.
+This table reviews key characteristics of states’ MMC program design for CYSHCN, including enrollment, whether states define CYSHCN in their managed care contracts, use of behavioral health services in MMC, and requirements for monitoring the quality of care provided to CYSHCN.
+The two maps illustrate the states that are enrolling CYSHCN in Medicaid managed care, by delivery system model (risk-based managed care, PCCM, or prepaid health plan), and the states that have specialized managed care plans for certain populations of CYSHCN.
 Additional findings are summarized in the accompanying issue brief, State Medicaid Managed Care Enrollment and Design for Children and Youth with Special Health Care Needs.

 For an overview of the findings, read the companion blog, Success Spurs Growth of Medicaid Managed Care for Children and Youth with Special Health Care Needs.More Information